How Page Load Speed Impacts SEO & User Engagement? (And How to Test It with SEOmator)

 With competition for top positions on search engine results pages (SERPs) fiercer than ever, understanding page speed's impact on SEO is crucial for professionals.
 In my role as an SEO Performance Analyst with over 10 years of experience, I've seen firsthand how optimizing page load speed can significantly boost search rankings and enhance user experience.
 This analysis will explore how page load speed affects SEO rankings and user engagement, backed by data and expert insights.

-page peed and seo lcp fid and cls
+page speed and seo lcp inp and cls

 How To Check Page Load Speed with SEOmator?